orra-dev/orra/README.md

 Move beyond simple Crews and Agents.
 Build production-ready multi-agent applications that handle complex real-world interactions.
-Orra orchestrates your services and agents with built-in reliability and intelligent reasoning — across any language or agent framework.
+Orra orchestrates your services and agents with built-in reliability and intelligent reasoning — across any language, agent framework or deployment platform.

 Prototype rapidly today, scale to production tomorrow.
 No complex infrastructure required.